The debt to equity ratio indicates how much debt and how much equity a business uses to finance its operations.

 A company's debt is its long-term debt such as loans with a maturity of greater than one year.
 Equity is shareholder’s equity or what the investors in your business own.
 If your business is a small business that is a sole proprietorship and you are the only owner, your investment in the business would be the shareholder’s equity.

-The Debt and Equity Components
+The Debt to Equity Ratio

 Understanding the Debt to Equity Ratio

-The debt to equity ratio reveals a company’s debt as a percentage of its total market value.
-If a company has a debt to equity ratio of 50 percent, this comes close to the U.S. average debt to equity ratio of 54.62 percent, according to Statista.com.
+The debt to equity ratio shows a company’s debt as a percentage of its shareholder’s equity.
+If the debt to equity ratio is less than 1.0, then the firm is generally less risky than firms whose debt to equity ratio is greater than 1.0..